 Introduction to adapted physical education for students with disabilities.
 Provides students with the opportunities to obtain the benefits of improved physical fitness through an individualized program of exercise.
+Principles of fitness and nutrition.
 Students with disabilities will be required to show proof of disability from a physician.
 Grades are P/NP option.